jbcodeforce/jbcodeforce.github.io/docs/architecture/ddd.md

 This is more the ownership of the data view that will drag the coupling back to the aggregate.

 Think about developing scenario to validate the model and test cases to verify aggregate correctness

+Context boundaries can be influenced by:

+* Ambiguity in terminology and concepts of the domain
+* Alignment to subdomains and business capabilities
+* Team organization and physical location
+* Legacy code base
+* Third party integration

 ### Ensuring consistency in the Ubiquitous Language